clay/amphora/README.md

 ### CSS in Web Components (all.css)
 There's only one hard rule to writing CSS for web components in Byline:
-1. Start every rule with the unique name of your component as it's class.
+1. Start every rule with the unique name of your component as its class.

 For Example, if your component is called my-component:
 ```HTML